ECSDevs/SyncFile/README.md

 ```sh
 python -m pip install --user --force-reinstall mcsmt==0.2.13.6 -i https://mirrors.tuna.tsinghua.edu.cn/pypi/simple
 ```
-*Notice: You must use an image repository because I have deleted the package in official repository.*

 This version **MAY CONTAINS** milions of bugs, so it's not a good idea to use it in production.